You are here

 - Degree conferred (BA or MA, for example)

 - All coursework with course name, credit hours and grade

 For colleges and universities outside of the United States you must provide a printed course-by-course transcript equivalency report provided by a member of the National Association of Credential Evaluation Services (NACES).
 You may find a NACES member by visiting their website.

 Transcripts from foreign universities must be translated in to English and you must provide a course-by-course equivalency report.
 The only exceptions to the equivalency requirement are for Universities or Colleges attended in Canada or US territories.
 These transcripts must still be in English, or you must provide a NACES-translated report.

 Have the transcripts sent to you directly.
-Do not have transcripts sent directly to us.
 We do not accept hardcopy transcripts that get mailed to us and we do not download any electronic transcripts via an e-transcripts service.
-If you receive the transcripts via the mail from your university, you can open the envelope to scan those transcripts into your application, we will still consider them "official" when they are uploaded into your application.
+If you receive transcripts via U.S. mail from your university, open the envelope and scan those transcripts into your application; we will still consider them "official" when they are uploaded into your application, even if the envelope indicates "unofficial if opened."
 If you choose to receive your transcripts electronically from your university or from an e-transcript service, you must have those transcripts sent to you and then you will upload them into your application.